Choerolophodon: Taxonomy

-Numerous species of Choerolophodon are known: C. pentelicus, C. anatolicus and C. chioticus from Southeast Europe (Turkey (Yamula Dam in Kayseri), Greece, Bulgaria) and the Middle East, C. palaeindicus and C. corrugatus from the Indian subcontinent, C. guangheensis from China, and C. ngorora and C. zaltaniensis from Africa.
 The name Choerolophodon was erected for "Mastodon" pentelicus from Greece by Schlesinger (1917) based on the discovery of new material from the pentelicus type locality.
 A 2022 study considered Choerolophodon to be a basal member of Elephantida, with Amebelodontidae and Gomphotheriidae more closely related to each other than either is to Choerolophodon.

+Numerous species of Choerolophodon are known: C. pentelicus and C. anatolicus from Southeast Europe (Turkey, Greece, Bulgaria) and the Middle East, C. corrugatus from the Indian subcontinent, and C. ngorora and C. zaltaniensis from Africa.
+Choerolophodon previously included nearly all choerolophontid species.
+A 2026 study reassigned "C." chioticus from Greece and "C." connexus from China to the new genus Parachoerodon.
+They also assigned to "C." guangheensis from China and "C." palaeindicus from the Indian subcontinent to the new genus Eochoerodon.